louischarlot/Comparison_Two_Cluster_Robust_Hausman_tests/README.md

 This project uses a Monte Carlo experiment to compare two types of cluster-robust Hausman
-test: one based on the auxiliary regression method following Wooldridge (2010) and the other relying on the pairs cluster bootstrap procedure for the variance detailed in Cameron and Miller (2015).
+test: one based on the auxiliary regression method following Wooldridge (2010) and the other one relying on the pairs cluster bootstrap procedure for the variance detailed in Cameron and Miller (2015).